robertsolorzano/Portfolio/README.md

 My ever-growing and always-updated portfolio is a reflection of my ongoing tech journey.
 <br>
-I'll be dropping more cool projects in the future, so stay tuned!
+I'll be dropping more projects in the future, so stay tuned!

 ## Link